-If a course is cross-listed, it means that the course is offered jointly by more than one discipline (field of study).
-Students may choose to take the course under the prefix (discipline/field of study) that aligns with the student's major.
+A cross-listed course is one that is offered jointly by more than one discipline (field of study).
+Students may choose to take the course under the prefix (discipline/field of study) that aligns with their major.

 Gen Ed Requirement: